 Let’s begin with traditional Lavender.
 Lavender Bulgarian is high in both Linalool and Linalyl acetate- two naturally occurring constituents which are known for having a plethora of therapeutic properties.
 Lavender is one of the most gentle, and widely used oils in aromatherapy.
 This oil is often employed for its anti-inflammatory, calming, headache relieving, immune supporting, sedative, and skin healing properties.
 With a fresh and powdery, sweet yet subtly woody, and herbaceous, floral aroma, the luscious scent of Lavender is well-known and frequently sought after in perfumery.

 French Lavender is the fraternal twin of Lavender Bulgarian, in that, they share many of the same therapeutic benefits, but differ in ways that make them uniquely different.
-For starters, French Lavender is much higher in Linalyl acetate than Lavender, but contains less of a percentage of Linalool.
+For starters, French Lavender typically has a high Linalyl acetate content but contains less Linalool.
 What that means is, French Lavender is aggressive in treating inflammation, zapping bacteria, and relieving pain.
 You may want to choose French Lavender over Lavender for cuts, scrapes, and local pain.
 Its aroma is also more intense than Lavender, with balsamic undertones.

 Than there’s Spike Lavender, and with a high percentage of 1,8- Cineole and Camphor, this species of Lavender stands out amongst the rest.
 These constituents are often likened to oils such as Eucalyptus, Peppermint, and Ravintsara, and have similar benefits, such as helping to relieve coughs, clear congestion, and promote easy breathing.
 With its high percentage of Linalool, Spike Lavender is also frequently used for its stress relieving, pain reducing, headache helping, and anti-inflammatory properties.
 The aroma of Spike Lavender is a combination of both traditional Lavender, and the sharp, medicinal, camphoraceous aroma of Eucalyptus.